• Bond yields broadly rose in October, as stronger labour market data led to questions about the path of future Fed rate cuts.

 For professional investors only (as defined under the MiFID II Directive) investing for their own account (including management companies (fund of funds) and professional clients investing on behalf of their discretionary clients).
 In Switzerland for professional investors only.
 Not to be distributed to the public.

-The information contained herein is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
-The information does not constitute legal, tax, or investment advice.
-You must not, therefore, rely on it when making any investment decisions.
+The information contained in this document is not to be regarded as an offer to buy or sell or the solicitation of any offer to buy or sell securities in any jurisdiction where such an offer or solicitation is against the law, or to anyone to whom it is unlawful to make such an offer or solicitation, or if the person making the offer or solicitation is not qualified to do so.
+The information in this document does not constitute legal, tax, or investment advice.
+You must not, therefore, rely on the content of this document when making any investment decisions.

-The information contained herein is for educational purposes only and is not a recommendation or solicitation to buy or sell investments.
+The information contained in this document is for educational purposes only and is not a recommendation or solicitation to buy or sell investments.

 Issued in EEA by Vanguard Group (Ireland) Limited which is regulated in Ireland by the Central Bank of Ireland.